Last Chance to Reason: Level 3 (2013)

-Level 4 and return from decade long hiatus (2024-present)
+Level 4 and return from hiatus (2024-present)

 On the future of the band, Evan Sammons said in July 2016, "There's no timeline for it, but it's been no secret that we plan to make another record."

-After an 11-year hiatus, Last Chance to Reason released a new single titled "Digital Twin".
+After a long hiatus, Last Chance to Reason released a new single titled "Digital Twin".
 The band featured most of the recent line-up from 2010's, including vocalist Michael Lessard (The Contortionist), guitarist A.J.
 Harvey, bassist Chris Corey, and drummer Evan Sammons, with the addition of Joey Izzo (Arch Echo) being the first keyboardist since Brian Palmer left the band.

 The release of "Digital Twin" was accompanied by a music video directed by Ben Levin.
 The music was produced and engineered by Sammons, with the mix and master handled by Jamie King.
 This was followed by the releases of the songs "Archons & Acolytes", "False Walls", and "The Divide" throughout 2024.